 Preventing Type 2 Diabetes

-It’s important to note that being told you have pre-diabetes does not necessarily indicate that you will be diagnosed with diabetes.
-There are a number of lifestyle changes that your doctor may recommend to help delay or reverse the course of diabetes, such as:
+“Being diagnosed with prediabetes may be a wake-up call to alert you that you’re on the path to diabetes – but it’s not too late to turn things around,” says Dr. Manandhar.
+“It doesn’t necessarily mean that you will be diagnosed with diabetes.
+There are a number of lifestyle changes that can help delay or reverse the course of prediabetes.”